Royal Festival Hall, Southbank Centre

 Circa’s Duck Pond

-Duck Pond is an extraordinary extravaganza that blends your favourite romantic ballet with world-class circus in an unmissable event!
+Duck Pond is an extraordinary extravaganza that blends your favourite romantic ballet with world-class circus in an unmissable family-friendly show

 Available from 19 December 2024 to 30 December 2024